Quantification of dual-state 5-ALA-induced PpIX fluorescence: Methodology and validation in tissue-mimicking phantoms: Materials Methods

 \subsection{Fluorescence measurement}

 Data collection for the characterisation of fluorescence properties was performed with a high-sensitivity spectrofluorometer (FS5, Edinburgh Instruments, UK), featuring a front-facing sample holder module (SC-10) compatible with mounted samples as previously described.
 Fluorescence emission spectra were measured under excitation from a filtered Xenon light source, centred at 405 nm with a fixed bandwidth of 1.5 nm.
 The sample position was adjusted to align the excitation beam with the centre of the phantom front-facing surface.
 Fluorescence emission was scanned by a built-in monochromation stage and photomultiplier tube (PMT) setup.
 An additional fluorescence emission long-pass filter (455FCS, Knight Optical) was added in the detection path within the sample holder module for increased rejection of excitation light.
 Emission spectra were collected over a 450–800 nm range with a 1 nm step, with fixed slit width of 1.5 nm and dwell time of 0.2 s.
 Built-in corrections for dark noise and excitation source fluctuations were enabled for all measurements.
 In addition to built-in corrections, pre-processing of fluorescence emission scans included signal normalization for exposure (dwell time, scan repeats) and compensation for the additional emission filter transmission at scanning wavelengths.
+To mitigate the variation in measurements from the potential non-homogeneity, the measurements were repeated three times for each sample while changing the phantom position within the spectrofluorometer holder.